-The Form 1099G/1099INT is a report of income you received from the Department of Taxation during 2016.
+The Form 1099G/1099INT is a report of income you received from Virginia Tax during 2016.
 The Internal Revenue Service (IRS) requires government agencies to report certain payments made during the year, because those payments are considered taxable income for the recipients.
-The Department of Taxation must report any refund or overpayment credit amount issued during 2015 to individuals who claimed itemized deductions on their income tax returns for the year in Box 3.
+Virginia Tax must report any refund or overpayment credit amount issued during 2016 to individuals who claimed itemized deductions on their income tax returns for the year in Box 3.
 We must also report any interest paid on refunds.
 The IRS normally requires that refund and interest amounts be reported on two separate forms: Form 1099G and Form 1099INT.
 To avoid the confusion that may be caused by sending multiple statements for the same tax year, we issue a single statement showing separate refund and interest amounts.

-Individual income taxpayers have access to Form 1099G/1099INT as a portable document format (PDF) by using our online application.
+Individual income taxpayers have access to Form 1099G/1099INT as a PDF by using our online application.

-Individuals will need Adobe Acrobat Reader software which can be downloaded for free.
+To use the app, you will need Adobe Acrobat Reader software which you can download for free.